davidgohel/officer/ISSUE_TEMPLATE.md

 - [ ] the results of R command `sessionInfo()`.
 It had to be executed after you loaded the packages used by your example.
 This will let me know what is your version of R and what are the versions of the packages you used in your example.

+- [ ] you did checked you had the latest version of the package on CRAN (and on github if issue exists with CRAN version).

+- [ ] you searched in the *open* and *closed* issues on the github repository.

 ### If you are asking an enhancement or a new function

 Explain the value, describe the situation.